kannikakabilar/Django-Projects/README.md

 Go to: http://127.0.0.1:8000/members/
 <br />
 <br />
-- running it from scratch
+- Running it from scratch <br />
-Navigate to the application's directory and type the following commands.
+Navigate to the application's directory and type the following commands. <br />
 ```md
 > python3 -m venv myvirenv
 > source myvirenv/bin/activate